 Okay, so you’ve decided you want to open a gym.
 Great!
 Now you need to ask yourself the question: what type of gym do you want to open?
-Boutique Studio?
-Yoga Studio?
+Boutique Fitness Studio?
+Yoga & Pilates Studio?
 Health Club?
 Crossfit?
 A simple gym?
 Now you may know what type of gym you want to open already, but for those that are slightly stuck, allow us to help.

 Firstly, think about your own interests.
 What types of gyms have you been to in the past?
 What sticks out to you?
 Ultimately, you’re in this to make a profit, but it’s best not to focus entirely on what is going to make you the most money.
 For example: if you notice that the best way to make money is by opening a martial arts academy, but absolutely despise martial arts, the chances are you’re not going to enjoy running your business simply because you have no interest in it.